-1. Open the lid of the air compressor and take out the speed restriction sticker, then put it in a location where the driver can see it while driving.
+- Take out the speed restriction sticker from the air compressor, then put it in a location where the driver can see it while driving. - : The compressor shape may differ depending on the models.

 Do not put the speed restriction label on the steering wheel pad, the speedometer or the warning light locations.